Monmouth School: Years of war: 1914–1945

-Recent years: 1946–present
+Recent years: 1946–2024

 Internal conflict within the school's management continued in the mid-twentieth century, with the governors sacking two headmasters within three years.
 This led to the school's expulsion from the Headmasters' Conference, and to that body's advising against any of its members applying for the vacant headship.
 This impasse was resolved in 1959, with the appointment of Robert Glover.
 Reorganisation of the Haberdashers' endowments also occurred at this time.
 The elementary school, founded with Haberdashers' funds in 1891, was transferred to Monmouthshire County Council control in 1940 with West Monmouth School at Pontypool following in 1955.
 This left the William Jones's Schools Foundation responsible for Monmouth School and Haberdashers' Monmouth School for Girls – also known as HMSG – both of which joined the Direct-Grant scheme in 1946.

 Another significant development for the school's location was the building of the A40, which "severed (Monmouth) ruthlessly from the river on which in the past it had depended" and cut off the school from its historic frontage onto the River Wye.
 This led to the permanent closure of the school's ceremonial entrance, the Wye Bridge Gate, constructed by Henry Stock in the 1890s.
 The direct impact on the school was perhaps less significant, Ward had recorded an early comment on the entrance "that ancient gate which never opened is but thrice a year on notable occasions, such as when the coal cart comes".